-A Zener diode is a Diode engineered to undergo Reverse breakdown at a precisely controlled voltage and to operate safely and reliably in that region.
-While in breakdown its terminal voltage is almost independent of the current through it: change the current by a factor of ten and the voltage moves only a few percent.
-That near-constant voltage is the property exploited by the Zener voltage regulator and the diode Voltage reference.
+A Zener diode is a Diode built to undergo Reverse breakdown at a controlled voltage and operate safely in that region.
+While in breakdown its terminal voltage is almost independent of the current: change the current by a factor of ten and the voltage moves only a few percent.
+That near-constant voltage is what the Zener voltage regulator and the diode Voltage reference run on.

 How it is used

-A Zener is always operated reverse biased — the breakdown polarity is the working polarity, so its symbol and orientation are drawn so that the operating current flows cathode-to-anode (the opposite of an ordinary diode).
-It needs a series current-limiting resistor; the resistor sets the current and keeps the power dissipation within the safe limit.
+A Zener always runs reverse biased.
+The breakdown polarity is the working polarity, so the symbol and orientation are drawn with the operating current flowing cathode-to-anode (opposite of an ordinary diode).
+It needs a series current-limiting resistor; the resistor sets the current and keeps power dissipation within the safe limit.
 Below the breakdown voltage it behaves like an ordinary reverse-biased diode (open circuit); above it, it clamps to .

 Which mechanism, and why ~5–6 V is special

-Breakdown happens by one of two physical mechanisms (detailed in Reverse breakdown): the Zener effect — field-driven tunnelling — dominates below about , while avalanche multiplication dominates above about .
+Breakdown happens by one of two mechanisms (detailed in Reverse breakdown): the Zener effect, field-driven tunnelling, dominates below about , while avalanche multiplication dominates above about .
 The two have opposite temperature coefficients: the Zener effect gives a negative tempco, avalanche a positive one.
-Around they roughly cancel, so a Zener rated there drifts least with temperature — which is why precision references cluster near , not because that voltage is otherwise special.
+Around they roughly cancel, so a Zener rated there drifts least with temperature.
+That’s why precision references cluster near , not because that voltage is otherwise special.
 (Despite the name, most “Zener” diodes above ~6 V actually break down by avalanche.)

 Datasheet parameters